intmus/inttheory22-23/_15-further-secondary-functions/a2-tx-secdomallchords.md

 Any major, minor, or dominant quality can be tonicized.
 For leading tone chords, check previous page chpt.15a.

 Inserting secondary dominants helps to create smooth bass lines.

+Cycle of Dominants: Chaining secondary dominate chords together (V/ii->V/V->V->I)

 (Following to be used for example 3 on previous page - DO NOT ALTER)